EngyNasr/MSE-Benchmark/README.md

 <a name="msetestcases"/>

-### MSE Test Cases:
+### MSE Test Cases

-One major part of the MSE benchmark are the test cases.
+The MSE benchmark consists of three test cases.
 The ontologies chosen do not target very specialized disciplines of the MSE domain, e.g. ceramics.
-They are all created to be general to the MSE domain.
-Being from the same level of specialization, they can be matched to each other and used for the evaluation of the ontology matchers.
+They are designed to be general to the MSE domain.
+Being from a similar level of specialization, they should be matched to each other and used for the evaluation of the ontology matchers.

 ***A test case consists of two OWL-ontologies chosen from three different MSE ontologies:***